How to Connect Your Yamaha Disklavier to Wi-Fi and the Internet

 Upgrades for your Yamaha Disklavier—Where to Start?

-This list is designed to help you understand the options for upgrades for your Yamaha Disklavier.
+This list is designed to help you understand the upgrade options for your Yamaha Disklavier.
 It can be confusing, so start here!
-No matter what model of Disklavier you have, it’s worth looking into some good sources of music!
-I also have a list of free MIDI songs to recommend.
-See my Disklavier compatibility … Read more
+As an authorized Yamaha Service Center, I receive this question often, both from local customers here in Maine and from visitors to this site.
+No matter what model of Disklavier you have, it’s … Read more

 Premium Yamaha Disklavier MIDI Files (and E-SEQ): Best Download Sources